Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-3.md

 Astar: I'm Astar and he's Chairon.
 ~~~

 On the way to the forest.
-Entropy explains that she is training to be an adventurer like us.
+Entropy explains that they are training to be an adventurer like us.
 The town has an elder system, made up of the most senior of each of the professions.
 The forest we are going starts of semi-lush but quickly turns into one where the trees have gnarles leaves and what would be underbush is more spiiked vines and dead plants.
 It's conspiciously absent of any bird noise.
 This happened about a month ago after a thunderstorm and this darkness is spreading towards the town.
 They do not know what the creature looks like.

 Looking around.
 Tezzaran finds an absence of any creature tracks at all.